w3c/editing/docs/clipboard-unsanitized/explainer.md

 ## Proposal

-With this new proposal, we will be introducing a new `unsanitized` parameter in the [read()](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) method so the HTML content can be read without any loss of information i.e. `read()` would return the content without any sanitization.
+With this new proposal, we will be introducing a new `unsanitized` parameter in the [read()](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) method so the HTML content can be read without any loss of information i.e. `read({ unsanitized: ['text/html'] })` would return the content without any sanitization.

 ### IDL changes
 ```